How to get from Malaga to Marbella

 Walk along the boardwalk area of Marbella

 The boardwalk area of Marbella is scenic, filled with outdoor activities and really nice views to enjoy any time of the day.
-The boardwalk called Senda Litoral de Malaga, is bury all day long but early mornings or late afternoon is best to avoid the extreme heat out by the water.
+The boardwalk called Senda Litoral de Malaga, is busy all day long but early mornings or late afternoon is best to avoid the extreme heat out by the water.

 Relax at Alameda Park